MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-flex-container.md

 1. Select the section you want to add the flex container component to.

-1. Hover over any editable canvas area, then select the **flex Container** component from the component panel.
+1. Hover over any editable canvas area, then select the **flex container** component from the component panel.

 1. After adding the flex container, add components like button and text to it and create a group of components.
 Styling and configure the flex container by adding a background image and/or changing its flex properties.